• Skip to primary navigation

 Instructions

-Slice peppers and onion.
-Add oil to a large frying pan.
+• Slice peppers and onion.
+Add oil to the large skillet.

 Cook peppers, first, over a medium heat, about 5 minutes.
 Stir frequently.
 Add onion, garlic and thyme and continue cooking, another 5 minutes.
-Remove peppers and onions to a plate.
+Remove peppers and onions to the plate.

 Notes